-Opioid Addiction
+Opioid Addiction Treatment in Massachusetts

-What Are Opioids?
+What are Opioids?

 Opioids are a class of drugs that act on the dopamine receptors in the brain and produce a euphoric effect often referred to as a “high.”
 They are also commonly used as a form of pain management and are prescribed by doctors in various forms.
 Opioid addiction is a common side affect of long term opioid use.